piedoom/doomy.org/content/creating-an-audio-plugin-with-rust-vst.md

 #[derive(Default)]
 struct Whisper {
     // We added a counter in our plugin struct.
-Thanks to [https://gist.github.com/MathiasLengler/ac5d1076294915347cf0aa749e908e3e](MathiasLengler) for a correction in this code.
+Thanks to Mathias Lengler for a correction in this code.
     notes: u8
 }